-- You made nondeductible contributions to a traditional IRA for 2006, including a repayment of a qualified hurricane or reservist distribution. - You received distributions from a traditional, SEP, or SIMPLE IRA in 2006 and your basis in traditional IRAs is more than zero.
-For this purpose, a distribution does not include a rollover (other than a repayment of a qualified hurricane distribution), qualified charitable distribution, conversion, recharacterization, or return of certain contributions. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2006 (unless you recharacterized the entire conversion see page 3). - You received distributions from a Roth IRA in 2006 (other than a rollover, recharacterization, or return of certain contributions-see page 7).
+- You made nondeductible contributions to a traditional IRA for 2007, including a repayment of a reservist distribution. - You received distributions from a traditional, SEP, or SIMPLE IRA in 2007 and your basis in traditional IRAs is more than zero.
+For this purpose, a distribution does not include a rollover, qualified charitable distribution, a one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2007 (unless you recharacterized the entire conversion see page 3). - You received distributions from a Roth IRA in 2007 (other than a rollover, recharacterization, or return of certain contributions-see page 6). - You made a repayment of a qualified hurricane distribution that is attributable to previously nondeductible contributions.

 Note.
-If you recharacterized a 2006 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
+If you recharacterized a 2007 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
 See page 3.